crystal-lang/crystal-book/guides/ci/travis.md

        - docker run -v $PWD:/src -w /src crystallang/crystal:0.31.1 crystal spec
 ```

-## Using binary dependencies
+## Installing shards packages

-Before presenting some examples, it is important to mention that there are many ways to achieve this and **it will heavily depend on our development workflow**.
+Thanks to the `language: crystal` support, Travis CI automatically runs `shards install`.
+And for faster ci times we may use [caching](#caching)

-With this in mind, let's continue!
+## Installing binary dependencies

-Using shards dependencies (i.e. libraries declared in `shard.yml`) will not be a problem because, thanks to the `language: crystal` support, Travis CI automatically runs `shards install`.
+> It is important to mention that there are many ways to achieve this and **it will heavily depend on our development workflow**.

-But, how do we install dependencies outside `shards.yml`?
+Our application or maybe some shards may required libraries and packages.
+In that case we will need to install them using `apt` (or similar).

-Well, here is a first example installing SQLite3 using Travis CI configuration file:
+Here is a first example installing SQLite3 using Travis CI configuration file:

 ```yaml
 # .travis.yml